 For one-person businesses, a dedicated traditional bookkeeper might be overkill — not to mention unaffordable.
 But it can still be overwhelming to handle your financial recordkeeping on your own.

-You’ll also get access to your very own bookkeeper — Keeper, as we call them — who can answer your questions.
+You’ll also get access to your very own tax assistant who can answer your tax and bookkeeping questions.

 At only $16/month (with a seven-day free trial!), this is a low-risk option for freelancers or independent contractors — or anyone who wants a bit of help filing their self-employment taxes (which you can do right in the app).